dobromirmontauk/open-leadership-management-cookbook/recipes/leadership/alignment/oncall_example.md

 # Background
-In 2019 when I joined Doxel we did not have any on-call process or culture.
+In 2019 when I joined [COMPANY] we did not have any on-call process or culture.
 Once I felt it was appropriate to improve this part of our organization/process I wrote this doc to align the whole team to the direction I wanted to take us.

 ## Overview

-This document explains the _purpose_ and _process_ of an **oncall rotation** for Doxel teams.
+This document explains the _purpose_ and _process_ of an **oncall rotation** for [COMPANY] teams.
 It is intended for engineers not familiar with being oncall and the expectations that come with it.
-While it borrows heavily from oncall experiences at other internet companies (Google, TellApart, Twitter), Doxel is a unique company due to the heavy exposure to outdoor and indoor physical conditions (through rovers, drones, etc).
+While it borrows heavily from oncall experiences at other internet companies (Google, TellApart, Twitter), [COMPANY] is a unique company due to the heavy exposure to outdoor and indoor physical conditions (through rovers, drones, etc).
 Discussion is encouraged so that we achieve our objective: frequent, complete reports of construction site progress.

 ## Why On-call?